nixworks/public/news/2005/07/18/index.md

 ##### Morocco
 ### [ In Morocco, Ali Salem Tamek, human rights activist and supporter of independence of Western Sahara, is arrested when he returns from Europe.
 Government accuses him of fomenting riots ](/news/2005/07/18/in-morocco-ali-salem-tamek-human-rights-activist-and-supporter-of-independence-of-western-sahara-is-arrested-when-he-returns-from-europe.md)
-_Context: Ali Salem Tamek, Western Sahara, Europe, Morocco_
+_Context: Morocco, Western Sahara, Ali Salem Tamek, Europe_

 ##### European Union
 ### [ The European Union is planning an operation to monitor peace process in Aceh ](/news/2005/07/18/the-european-union-is-planning-an-operation-to-monitor-peace-process-in-aceh.md)